Monday, January 20, 2020

 -- Three all-timers played in this World Cup Finals.
 I took Vladimir Beara (Yugoslavia) and Gyula Grosics (Hungary).
 They were was voted into the Team of Tournament by the two teams I found on the internet respectively.

 -- Walter Zeman is on my Austria All-Time team.
 In 1953, he represented the Rest of the World against England as their starting goalkeeper, which was then considered an honor.
-He was the main goalkeeper for Austria throughout 1953 and 1954.
+That was the main reason why I selected him.
+He was also the main goalkeeper for Austria throughout 1953 and 1954.
 However, he suffered a knee injury.
-For Austria, he went to the World Cup Finals because he was their best keeper, but thie team had Beara and Grosics.
+For Austria, he went to the World Cup Finals because he was their best keeper.
 Kurt Schmied became the starting goalkeeper in World Cup Finals for Austria.
 Schmied under the heat collapsed in the quarterfinal against host Switzerland.
 The match was later known by as "Hitzeschlacht von Lausanne (The heat battle of Lausanne), due to the high temperature that it was played under.
 Zeman took over the semifinal match against West Germany.
 Austria was destroyed 6-1, and Zeman was blamed for the loss.

 --